Pitching Mechanics Analysis

 What concerns me the most about Michael Pineda's arm action

-is that he seems to show the ball to Center Field.
+is that he seems to Point the Ball at Second Base or Center Field.
 Many people

 teach this, but it's both unnecessary and potentially injurious.

 If you look at high speed clips of Michael Pineda, you can see

 his PAS forearm rotate around at the last second as gets his hand into position to throw the ball.
 That late

 torqueing can create a timing problem and can increase the load

 high-speed clip above, notice how he

 shows the ball to Center Field and how this causes his arm to be

 late and appears to create a timing problem.
 He also does all of

 this with his PAS elbow quite high, and possibly above the level